nurykim/ChemTrack/README.md

 ## Step 2 — Get your Anthropic API key (for photo AI)

 Go to console.anthropic.com → sign up or log in
-Go to "API Keys" → create a new key
-Copy it (starts with sk-ant-...)
+Go to "API Keys" → create a new key → Copy it (starts with sk-ant-...)
-In the app → Setup tab → paste it under "Anthropic API key" → Save

-This is what powers the label-reading feature.
-Each photo scan costs roughly $0.01–0.03.
+In the app → Setup tab → paste it under "Anthropic API key" → Save (This is what powers the label-reading feature.
+Each photo scan costs roughly $0.01–0.03)

 ## Step 3 — Set up Google Sheets (for the shared team database)